HarmanjotMalhi/DNS_filter/README.md

 # DNS_filter
 Built a basic dns filter which aims to filter out blacklisted ip addresses.
+The program takes in a dns query packet and sends it to google dns server to resolve the ip of the specified domain in the packet.
+Once the response packet is received then it checks if the packet contains a blacklisted ip address from the list and if it does then it replaces it with another ip before replying otherwise it replys with the packet without modifying.